microgestion-software/innovation-hub/patterns/resilience/spring-boot-resilience4j-rate-limiting/README.md

 ## License

-This project is licensed under the MIT License
+This project is licensed under the MIT License - see the [LICENSE](../../../LICENSE) file for details.